- By: Pedro Candeias

 You must stimulate them with exercises that require high-concentration levels of decision-making.

 And what about training Volume?

 It’s exactly the same thing… José Mourinho talks about a Volume of Concentration Intensity.

 Being in a Kumite round is fundamentally about thinking and taking decisions.
 And that demands high levels of concentration according to each athlete’s way of fighting.

-So your athletes must be able focus as much times as they can in each competition.
+So your athletes must be able to focus as many times as they can in each competition.
 That involves training and learning.
 That requires time to achieve a certain Volume of Focus Intensity.